nirmalbaral/trayio-demo/README.md

 npm test
 ```

+### Errors

+Not setting up tray.io login credential as per step 4 will cause all tests to fail.

 ### Project stucture

 The spec files that list and defined the test cases are under /specs/.
 The webdriveio settings are configured to the configuration file `wdio.conf.js`.